gaois/LogainmAPI-docs/DATADICT.md

 ### `audio`

-Describes an audio file that provides an indicative pronunciation of the placename.
+Describes an audio file providing an indicative pronunciation of a placename.

 | Property name   | Type                | Cardinality         | Description               |
 | :-------------- | :------------------ | :------------------ | :------------------------ |